 Check out understanding moving average cost to better comprehend costing principles in Katana.

-Using Katana, you can manage both finished product and raw material stock.
+Using Katana, you can manage both finished products and raw material stock.

 Stock movements in Katana are automated in real-time based on purchasing, making, and selling activities.
 This means you don't need to update stock levels manually to rely on your inventory levels.

-Within Katana, you’ll find the optimal inventory levels for all your products and materials and using this info, you can make accurate manufacturing and purchasing decisions to avoid out-of-stock or excess inventory situations.
+Within Katana, you’ll find the optimal inventory levels for all your products and materials.
+Using this information, you can make accurate manufacturing and purchasing decisions to avoid out-of-stock or excess inventory situations.

-Katana’s calculation for optimal stock balance does more than look at your current and safety stock levels, it also examines your open Sales, Purchasing, Outsourced purchasing and Manufacturing orders that have reserved items or will add future stock items.
+Katana’s calculation for optimal stock balance looks beyond your current and safety stock levels.
+It also examines your open sales, purchasing, outsourced purchasing, and manufacturing orders that have reserved items or will add future stock items.

 The Inventory list